lexnederbragt/MBV3070-H19/lab/4_Functions_and_Modules.md

 What happens here is that Python goes into the translate_module file and gets the functions that we specified, and uses that inside of this script.
 We get at the function by using the import statement.

-Try running it, using the hbb.fsa file as input.
+Try running it, using the hbb.fna file as input.